NOTICE FROM THE CLARK COUNTY ASSESSOR:

 Exemption Renewal Cards

-The Assessor's Office is excited to announce that some exemption holders may renew their exemption online.
-The first phase of the renewal application will allow exemption holders, who do not want to split their exemption, to renew online.
-Renewal cards will be mailed out the week of October 19th.
-If there is an access code printed on your renewal card, you have the option to renew online rather than return your signed card.
-Exemption holders without an access code must return their signed cards with their selection(s).
+The Assessor's Office is excited to announce that all exemption holders may now renew their exemptions online.
+Renewal cards will be mailed beginning October 15th.
+To renew using the online program, use the access code printed on your renewal card.
 All responses must be submitted by the June 15th deadline.
-If you do not receive your renewal card by November 19th, please contact our Customer Service Division at (702) 455-3882.
+If you do not receive your renewal card by November 15th, please contact our Customer Service Division at (702) 455-3882.
 Use our link below for more information on our property tax exemption programs for Surviving Spouses, Veterans, Disabled Veterans and Blind Persons: